jinghuazhao/QTR/HUA_methylation_analysis/README.md

 then we don't have integer overflow on dimensions of the integer matrices but may have memory problem for a huge request (>250G).

 *R/methods-BSraw.R* involves `length = nr*nc` and can be dealt with similarly.

-## Possible way forward

-Can we consider analysis by chromosome instead of sample?
-A data partition script is implemented as [BiSeq.sh](BiSeq.sh).

 ## Related work